SamanthaAdrichem/webpack-3.9.1-splitted-config-angular/README.md

 Production is also minified

 # Startup #
+After cloning run npm install to install the packages.

 * for dev with server: npm run dev-server
 * for dev without server just build: npm run dev